MahmoudSeif/seoEraTask/README.md

 # seoEraTask

-After cloning the project, migrate the database.
+After cloning the project, run this command to install the Vendor files
+    - composer update
+Then migrate the database.
   - php artisan migrate
 Then run the seeders using this command
   - php artisan db:seed